c# Error Register your Handlers with the Container [SOLVED!]

 }

 In this example, the MyHandler class implements the IHandler interface and receives an instance of a logger through constructor injection.
-Within the Handle() method, the handler logic is enclosed in a try-catch block to catch any exceptions that may occur.
+With the Handle() method, the handler logic is enclosed in a try-catch block to catch any exceptions that may occur.
 If an exception is caught, it is logged using the injected logger, allowing for effective error tracking and analysis.
 Additionally, you can implement specific error handling or fallback behaviors within the catch block.

 Conclusion